 RTÉ2 – how to do music to picture … better?

-If you’re watching TV in Ireland, you might see this … This, on the other hand, is RTÉ2.
+If you’re watching TV in Ireland, you’ll have seen RTÉ2.

 We’re really proud of the end result, but what’s particularly great about this job was the process itself.